PearlChristie/CucumberBDD-SeleniumJavaFramework/README.md

 2. Acquire an good understanding of technical proficiency around this approach and framework

 Accomplishments:
-Learned about the BDD Framework as I coded along hands on in the course Completed a project with basic reporting capabilities, framework and an understanding and appreciation for test automation efforts
+Learned about the BDD Framework as I coded along hands on in the course.
+Completed a project with basic reporting capabilities, framework and an understanding and appreciation for test automation efforts